dylanlanigansmith/twos/README.md

         - I am not an addict I swear (clutches copy of 'The C Programming Language')

 ## In Progress
-    - physical memory manager to support paging/heap systems

-    - syscall interface for kernel->user/user->kernel stuff

-    - elf parser for running executables from our file system

-    - all these little things as we jump to userspace processes!
+    - porting doom

-    - once we reach user mode a lot of kernel code can be tidied up and moved to userspace, or refactored into a API for usage from user space
+    - now that we have reached user mode a lot of kernel code can be tidied up and moved to userspace, or refactored into a API for usage from user space

     - switching to APIC from legacy PICs, UEFI support